cfusterbarcelo/cfusterbarcelo.github.io/_pages/cv.md

 {% include base_path %}

-I am a postdoctoral researcher at the Uhlmann Group and the [BioVision Center](https://www.biovisioncenter.uzh.ch/en.html), [University of Zurich](https://www.uzh.ch/en.html), working on foundation models for bioimage analysis.
-My current research focuses on how to make AI for microscopy more principled, efficient, and sustainable, with a continued contribution to the [BioImage Model Zoo](https://bioimage.io/).
+I am a postdoctoral researcher at the Uhlmann Group and the [BioVision Center](https://www.biovisioncenter.uzh.ch/en.html), [University of Zurich](https://www.uzh.ch/en.html), working in computational bioimage analysis.
+My current research focuses on foundation models, efficient adaptation, and reproducible AI for microscopy, with an emphasis on robust and transferable methods for real scientific workflows.
+My academic profile combines methodological research with software, training, and community-facing contributions.

 <p class="cv-actions">
   <a href="#" class="cv-action-link" onclick="window.print(); return false;">Print / Save as PDF</a>